TurboGears/tg2docs/docs/main/BasicMoves.rst

 controller to respond at a new URL by defining a new method.

 In this case we will add a new method called hello, which just returns a string.
-TG2 allows us to bypass the template process and return a string directly to the http response, which will be returned to the browser directly.
+TurboGears |version| allows us to bypass the template process and return a string directly to the http response, which will be returned to the browser directly.

 Edit helloworld/controllers/root.py: